minhhoit/yacms/docs/frequently-asked-questions.rst

 Where are all the templates I can modify?
 -----------------------------------------

-Each of the templates Mezzanine provides can be found in the ``templates`` directory of each Django app that Mezzanine is comprised of.
-Take the time to explore the structure of these, starting with the base template ``mezzanine/core/templates/base.html`` (or ``templates/base.html`` if stored directly in your project) which is the foundation for the entire site, going more granular as needed.
+Each of the templates Yacms provides can be found in the ``templates`` directory of each Django app that Yacms is comprised of.
+Take the time to explore the structure of these, starting with the base template ``Yacms/core/templates/base.html`` (or ``templates/base.html`` if stored directly in your project) which is the foundation for the entire site, going more granular as needed.